rupeshtr78/minio-aws-sdk/README.md

 aws configure set default.s3.signature_version s3v4
 ```

-4. When using AWS CLI commands with MinIO, always include the `--endpoint-url` parameter pointing to your MinIO server:
+4. When using AWS CLI commands with MinIO,  One option is to include the `--endpoint-url` parameter pointing to your MinIO server:
 ```
 aws --endpoint-url https://your-minio-server:9000 s3 <command>
 ```